ExpediaGroup/heat/doc/readme_flow.md

 <a name="jsonInputFile"></a>
 ## JSON input file
 This is the place in which you can write your test cases in the specified modality.
+Please note that you can also use yml file, read [yamlfile section](readme_yamlfile.md).
 The JSON schema for Flow Mode is quite similar to the other modalities, with some exceptions.
 Here we should be able to perform any number of HTTP requests and put them in connection with the next ones in the same test case.
 For this reason the structure of **"testCases"** attribute changes, as shown in the following example: